brendon1357/PortfolioWebsite/README.md

 ```
 npm install bootstrap --save
 ```
-You can also download React Developer Tools as a good chrome extension to help with debugging.
+You can also download React Developer Tools as a google chrome extension to help with debugging.